 Before you go, figure out where your boundaries lie: What are you going to explain to your nosy second cousin, and what isn’t worth going into detail about?
 Which uncomfortable questions or assertions are you going to be prepared to answer and which ones will you let slide?
 Whether it’s the weird questions about gender identity or gender roles, each of you should be in a place where you can comfortably be one another’s shield.

-“It’s important to know that some family likes to test those they don’t know,” James said.
+“It’s important to know that some family likes to test those they don’t know,” Baker said.
 “Some families take pride in putting people on the spot, even when they don’t know or don’t fully understand how their questions or thoughts can come across as a microaggression.”

 For D.J.
-Kelly-Quattrochi, 31, being Latinx and meeting his white partner’s family for the first time during the holiday gave him that fear—the fear of being caught in a scenario where he thought he might be interrogated by his partner's family.
+Kelly-Quattrocchi, 31, being Latinx and meeting his white partner’s family for the first time during the holiday gave him that fear—the fear of being caught in a scenario where he thought he might be interrogated by his partner's family.
 “Not only was I worried about how I would be received, [but also] how the conversations would go.”
 He kept imagining that uncomfortable discussions about race and queerness would come up (they did), and how his partner’s family would respond.

-“My partner’s mom actually stood up for me when someone said something racist once at Thanksgiving dinner,” Kelly-Quattrochi said.
+“My partner’s mom actually stood up for me when someone said something racist once at Thanksgiving dinner,” Kelly-Quattrocchi said.
 “That actually meant a lot to me and helped me feel much safer around his family.”

-But Kelly-Quattrochi noted that every couple should have open and honest conversations about boundaries and how these conversations should be handled when they come up.
+But Kelly-Quattrocchi noted that every couple should have open and honest conversations about boundaries and how these conversations should be handled when they come up.
 “It’s truly about knowing your limits,” he said, noting that no one should have to feel stuck in an uncomfortable situation.
 “Me and my partner talked about capacity a lot and what I needed to feel OK at his folks’ place.
 It mainly centered on me having the space and opportunity to remove myself occasionally when I felt like these conversations became too heavy and balancing our alone time together while we were there.”

-Arce, who like Kelly-Quattrochi worried about race and homophobia making an appearance at the dinner table, said families need to have more upfront conversations before the big meal—ideally via a conversation before the holiday itself.
+Arce, who like Kelly-Quattrocchi worried about race and homophobia making an appearance at the dinner table, said families need to have more upfront conversations before the big meal—ideally via a conversation before the holiday itself.
 “Educating said family about what not to say or do before the holiday helps to keep the tension down,” Arce said.
 “But it is even more important to remind folks that they don’t have to partake in these conversations if they don’t feel safe.
 Send them guidelines prior to showing up, so that when you do tell them that they are crossing a boundary, they are not caught off-guard.”

 When You Gotta Go, You Gotta Go